dbturner/raisethebar/chapters/chapter2.md

 </codeblock>

-This is a simple graph that is not formatted as well as it could be.
+This graph looks better in that we can see the shape of the data after jittering using `geom_quasirandom`, but this is still a simple graph that is not formatted as well as it could be.

 Let's add nicer axis titles (including adding the units!).
 To add new elements when graphing using `ggplot`, add a plus symbol at the end of each line except for the last one.